open-mmlab/mmocr/docs/en/migration/code.md

 - MMOCR 1.0 no longer supports named entity recognition tasks since it's not in the scope of OCR.

-- The module that computes the loss in a model is named as *Module Loss*, which is also responsbile for the conversion of gold annotations into loss targets.
+- The module that computes the loss in a model is named as *Module Loss*, which is also responsible for the conversion of gold annotations into loss targets.
 Another module, *Postprocessor*, is responsible for decoding the model raw output into `DataSample` for the corresponding task at prediction time.

-- The inputs of all models are reduced to two: `inputs`, containing the original features of the images and `List[DataSample]`, containing the meta-information of the images.
+- The inputs of all models are now organized as a dictionary that consists of two keys: `inputs`, containing the original features of the images, and `List[DataSample]`, containing the meta-information of the images.
 At training time, the output format of a model is standardized to a dictionary containing the loss tensors.
 Similarly, a model generates a sequence of `DataSample`s containing the prediction outputs in testing.

-- in MMOCR 0.x, the majority of classes named `XXLoss` have the implementations closely bound to the corresponding model, while their names made users hard to tell them apart from other generic losses like `DiceLoss`.
+- In MMOCR 0.x, the majority of classes named `XXLoss` have the implementations closely bound to the corresponding model, while their names made users hard to tell them apart from other generic losses like `DiceLoss`.
 In 1.0, they are renamed to the form `XXModuleLoss`. (e.g. `DBLoss` was renamed to `DBModuleLoss`).
 The key to their configurations in config files is also changed from `loss` to `module_loss`.

 - The names of generic loss classes that are not related to the model implementation are kept as `XXLoss`. (e.g. [`MaskedBCELoss`](mmocr.models.common.losses.MaskedBCELoss)) They are all placed under `mmocr/models/common/losses`.